raelovejoy/root-sequence/fragments/technofeudalism.md

 * **Infrastructural Capture** → platforms as sovereign (too important to fail).
 * **Effective Altruism / Philanthrocapitalism** → moral cover for feudal extraction, longtermist justification for elite control.
 * **Tech Zionism** → ideology of a “promised land” for elites (network states, Mars, seasteads), aligned with Dark Enlightenment.
+* **Cloudalism** → invisible infrastructure (AWS, Azure, Google Cloud) as new land; the cloud as feudal territory.
+* **Digital Colonialism / Manifest Destiny** → expansion into new frontiers of data, AI, and the global South, mirroring empire-building.
+* **Algorithmic Governance** → algorithms as rulers: nudges, bias, manipulation shaping behavior without consent.

 ---